niemopen/ntac-admin/documents/docs/NDR-RDF-250630/rdf-comments-dpk.md

 categorizing the same PersonName as an "ObjectProperty" for XML but an instance of PersonNameType" for JSON.

-The word "object" appears 554 times in NDR6, but it appears only 10 times total over XSD volumes 1 and 2, all of them in a natural language sense.
-Eliminating the 100+ instances in section 14, removing it when used as an adjective and replacing it with type or value as appropriate when used as a noun, would demonstrate feasibility of resolving these conflicting meanings.
+The word "object" appears 554 times in NDR6, but it appears only 10 times total over XSD volumes 1 and 2, all in the natural language sense.
+Eliminating the 100+ instances in section 14, removing it when used as an adjective and replacing it with "map" type, value, or literal as appropriate when used as a noun, would demonstrate feasibility of resolving these conflicting meanings.

 **Example**: